 Neal Davis can use sex crime defenses such as these to fight charges stemming from unconstitutional or overly-aggressive police sting operations.
 Charges may be reduced and jail time may be avoided, along with registering as a sex offender.
 In many cases, we are able to get cases acquitted before going to trial.

 Contact the Neal Davis Law Firm today for a free legal review of your case.
-Just submit a contact form or call 713-766-0760 today.
-We’ll quickly respond with help for your case!
+We'll quickly respond with help for your case!